 The following are some of the major reasons for boiler explosions:

 A natural gas leak is one of the most dangerous boiler explosions because it can cause a fire outbreak.
-A faulty connection or leakage in the gas container can cause this type of boiler explosion.
+Gas boilers use electricity to work, therefore a faulty connection or leakage in the gas container can cause this type of boiler explosion.

 While gas leaks are extremely dangerous, high pressure is the leading cause of boiler explosions.
 When there is too much energy in the boiler, the appliance can no longer withstand the excessive pressure and will eventually cause an explosion.
 Most boilers have a pressure release valve to stop this.

 If the crown sheet is not covered with sufficient water, it can collapse under pressure, creating a build-up of excess pressure and causing an explosion.

 Several boiler components can become weak over time and start to malfunction.
 A corroded boilerplate or a faulty pressure release valve can cause an explosion, especially if the water level in the boiler becomes too low.

 Warning Signs Your Boiler is Going to Explode